Is your material copyrighted or may I use it?

 Answer: If you need our permission to link to our site, you have it.
 Links to our site are welcomed and appreciated.

-Here's a suggestion (but check with your teacher first, to make sure this format is acceptable): Include the following information for each source: Author (if known,) Page Title, web address (URL) and the month and year you accessed that web page (not when the page was written.)
+If you're wondering how to credit a web page source in a bibliography, here's a suggestion (but check with your teacher first, to make sure this format is acceptable): Include the following information for each source: Author (if known,) Page Title, web address (URL) and the month and year you accessed that web page (not when the page was written.)

-HERE IS AN EXAMPLE: Once upon a time, in the year 2007, during February, while cruising the web, you stumbled across our daily life sites.
+HERE IS AN EXAMPLE: Once upon a time, in the year 2022, during February, while cruising the web, you stumbled across our daily life sites.
 "How lucky," you said at the time.
 "My report on Ancient Greece is due tomorrow!"
 If you had listed our site in your bibliography, that listing might have read something like this:

 Daily Life in Ancient Greece